Extended Project Qualification

 Students choose their own topics of research according to personal interest.
 They are taught the skills of research and then apply those skills to carry out their own learning through private study and reporting.
 The assessment is based primarily upon the learning process.
 All pupils are encouraged to take it as an option, and it results in a qualification worth half the UCAS points of a full A Level.
 It is highly regarded by universities and enables students to expand their learning beyond the limits of normal subject courses.

-Topics chosen by students in the year 2020/21 include:
+Topics chosen by students in the past include:

 - The feasibility of creating an authentic performance of baroque music

 - The use of CRISPR as a treatment for neoplasia

 - The effectiveness of the International Criminal Court

 - An evaluation of the responses of China and the UK to the COVID-19 crisis

 - Could carbon neutral housing be a realistic goal for 2050?

 - To what extent has the Stephen Lawrence case influenced the British judicial system?